Welcome to the Heritage Gallery

 the experiences of racism and isolation faced by both early migratory cotton pickers and modern residents, this is Arizona history like you’ve never heard before.

-This exhibit is free to the public, and is open through June 2020.
+This exhibit is free to the public.

 Our History: Stevens-Haustgen House